thegauravmahawar/system-design/interview-framework/README.md

 - How fast does the company anticipate to scale up?
 - What existing services you might leverage to simplify the design?

-Example questions for designing a News Feed:
+Sample questions to ask an interviewer for designing a News Feed:

 - Is this a mobile app?
 Or a web app?
 Or both?
 - Is the news feed sorted in reverse chronological order or a custom order?
 Custom order means each post is given a different weight.
 For instance, posts from your close friends are more important than posts from a group.